Pets! The time has finally come to meet our soon-to-be best friends!

 Picking out a Pet

 What kinds of pets can we get?

 Currently, the pets offered at the Pirate Emporium include parrots, monkeys and cats.
 Within those three categories, there are three breeds.

 Among the parrots, you will find Macaws and Parakeets.
 Among the monkeys, you will find the Capuchin, the Barbary and the Marmoset.
 The cats consist of the Wildcats, the Maus and the Ragamuffins.

 Do these pets have different personalities?

-You’ll see more examples of these feathered and furry friends in images throughout the article—and we’ll add more after the update—but these screenshots from the preview stream will give you an introductory idea of what each breed looks like.
+You’ll see more examples of these feathered and furry friends in images throughout the article, but these screenshots below will give you an introductory idea of what each breed looks like.